Tedyst/licenta/docs/licenta_bruteforce_rockyou.md

 ## licenta bruteforce rockyou

-Run the extractor tool for the provided file
+Download the rockyou.txt file and import it into the database

 ### Synopsis

-Run the extractor tool for the provided file
+This command downloads the rockyou password list and imports it into the database.

 ```
 licenta bruteforce rockyou [flags]